eysp/onlyoffice-ce-docker-license/README.md

 OnlyOffice Docs server with mobile editing enabled in the Nextcloud apps for an unlimited amount of concurrent users.

-The patches provided in this repository also try to provide basic functionality from an old release.
+The patches provided in this repository only restores basic editing on mobile.

 It can be integrated into e.g. Nextcloud or ownCloud like the official images.